jbenno/course_comm_tech/files/Style.md

 - Title; this is the title of your specific presentation, not the general title of the assignment

 ### Citations
-Everything you take from other people has to be credited (see
+Everything you take from other people has to be credited (see [above](/files/Style.md#citations) ).

+### Images and Videos
+If you use images or videos created by anyone other than yourself, you have to give credit.
+Best way to cite the creator of an image is to include the name, potential copyright information directly under the image.
+If you use an image or video you found on the internet, always include the URL, too.